SpellholdStudios/SpellholdStudios.github.io/README.md

 ## <a name="conversions" id="conversions"></a>Total and Partial Conversions

-Documentation for all Total and Partial Conversions hosted at SHS.
+Documentation for all Total and Partial Conversions hosted at <a href="http://www.shsforums.net/files/category/8-total-and-partial-conversions/">SHS</a>.

 <div align="right"><a href="#top">Back to top</a></div>